Unveiling the Hidden Costs of Your Virtual Event

 Along with mastering new skills, people are also required to do different types of work tailored to the virtual world, sometimes work they had never even seen before.
 As people stray further from the work they did in the past and continue to learn new skills, more time and money will be needed to dedicate to these new deliverables to ensure that these virtual events play out as smoothly as in-person events had.
 Hiring a seasoned virtual event producer is a really great way to manage all the new demands that come with virtual, while keeping your team focused on what they do best – planning meetings.

-Working virtually has made so many of us realize that things that we typically did in person – weekly meetings, speaker visits, coffee talks – can now be done virtually from the comfort of our homes.
-Because of this, drivers for in-person events are decreasing.
-This hidden cost comes in the form of a potential loss of attendees that naturally would have come to in-person events, once we resume events in person post-COVID.
+Working virtually made so many of us realize that things that we typically do in person – weekly meetings, speaker visits, coffee talks – can be done virtually from the comfort of our homes.
+Because of this, drivers for in-person events are decreasing, but not so much that people are choosing to only attend virtual events.
+The hidden cost comes in the form of a potential loss of attendees who choose to go to in-person events over virtual ones.

-6 months of being forced to stay at home means that your event attendees have pretty much seen it all.
-Zoom is no longer good enough for many organizations when it comes to planning a virtual event.
+Attendees saw it all during the stay-at-home era of events.
+As virtual events continue to evolve, Zoom is no longer good enough for many organizations when it comes to planning.
 As people attend more virtual conferences, they continue to want those elements of surprise and delight, anything from video, graphics, and engagement tools to special events within conferences.

-Sources of revenue that have been so reliable in the past – conference registrations, sponsors, exhibitors, and others – can be potential future lost costs.
+Sources of revenue that are reliable for in-person events – conference registrations, sponsors, exhibitors, and others – can be potential future lost costs in the virtual world.
 We cannot rely on traditional revenue sources that we depended on in an in-person environment.
-Now is the time to be innovative and utilize the things that we learn during virtual event production and translate it into our post-COVID world.
+Now is the time to be innovative and see how we can apply the things we've learned from producing virtual events to in-person events and vice versa.

 LET'S FIGURE IT OUT TOGETHER!